CraftTweaker/CraftTweaker-Documentation/docs/Mods/CompatSkills/Supports/GameStages/GameStagesUnlockables.md

 This is due to these things requiring Resources.
 At the current stage CompatSkills does not provide the ability to provide these natively.
 There are a few ways around this:
-- Use BASE which comes with it's own Resource Loader (Only works if ContentTweaker is Present due to how BASE works!).
+- Use BASE which comes with it's own Resource Loader (Only works if ContentTweaker is Present due to how BASE works).
 - Use ResourceLoader by Lumien.

 Localization is pretty straight forward.